ravindu644/Android-Kernel-Tutorials/README.md

 - **GKI = Generic Kernel Image**: A unified kernel framework introduced by Google to standardize the kernel across Android devices.
 - **SoC = System on Chip**
 - **ACK = Android Common Kernel**: An Android's linux LTS kernel branch, modified to accommodate Android needs.
-- OEMs like Samsung may still modify GKI 2.0 kernels to accommodate their needs, and can cause some issues like broken Sdcard and broken Audio stuff.
-So use their GKI kernel source instead if possible.
+- OEMs like Samsung may still modify GKI 2.0 kernels to accommodate their needs, and can cause some issues like broken SD Card and broken Audio stuff.
+  - **So, use their GKI kernel source instead if possible.**

 ## ✅ Understanding the ```Kernel root```